-Refinancing has its benefits.
-If you have had your mortgage for a while, one of the main advantages of refinancing is that you can refinance to release equity.
+Refinancing has its benefits, and one of the main advantages of refinancing if you have had your mortgage for a while, is that you can refinance to release equity, if you have it.

 In this article, we’ll be looking at: